velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 As we've seen before, stories are key to communication.
 For many brands, the way stories are told is tightly managed so as to reinforce the main narrative.
 During my internship in summer 2013, the client I worked with was a major UK telecoms company, who run regular tone-of-voice workshops for all employees.
 This ensures a single consistent narrative for all the company's communications, regardless of which employee wrote a particular piece or what department they work for.

-This consistency extends across any visual design elements too, of course.
-For most people this is probably what they think of when "branding" is mentioned: the look and feel of a product or service.
-In reality, as Drew notes above, the brand identity covers every single aspect of every interaction a person[?] has with a brand.
-For a freelancer,